A fact of conservation is that the more prosperous a society, the more likely it is to protect its forests. The converse is also true.

 The scheme introduces the concept of “conservation goods,” whereby rich nations effectively function as “buyers” who purchase forests from poorer nation “sellers.”
 However, unlike in traditional buyer-seller arrangements, these buyers will not consume “the goods” (i.e. forests) but buy them so as to stop the sellers from consuming them themselves.

-It would be a win-win for rich and poor nations alike because we would all benefit far more from preserving those forests than from clearing them.
+It would be a win-win for rich and poor nations alike because we would all benefit far more from preserving those forests than from clearing them, the researcher, Bard Harstad, believes.

-Deforestation in countries like Malaysia with their large swathes of tropical forests leads both to the loss of biodiversity with unique ecosystems and to climate change through diminishing natural “carbon sinks” (trees, that is).
+Deforestation in countries like Brazil, Indonesia and Myanmar with their large swathes of tropical forests leads both to the loss of biodiversity with unique ecosystems and to climate change through diminishing natural “carbon sinks” (trees and other vegetation, that is).
 The idea relies on the environmentalist concept of “global commons,” whereby rich and irreplaceable natural resources are treated as the collective property, as well as the collective responsibility, of people around the planet, not just of their host nations.

 Yet ironically rich nations currently often fail to help poor nations financially in the latter’s conservation efforts until their unique natural resources, like rainforests, come to be at visible risk.
-“We’ve reached stalemate,” the researcher, Bard Harstad, said.
+“We’ve reached stalemate,” Harstad said.
 “This fundamental contradiction means the market for conservation is not efficient and that a forest must be logged gradually to secure the funding needed to protect it.”

-To save those forests, rich nations in the so-called global North should commit to paying poorer nations in the global South regularly in order to keep those forests intact.
+To save those forests, rich nations should indeed consider paying poorer nations in the so-called global South regularly in order to keep those forests intact.
 International mechanisms with binding treaties should be put in place to ensure that payments are duly made and forests are duly protected from clearing.
-“For conservation to work, it is not important that the payment happens today, but the commitment to future compensation must be established already now,” Harstad stressed.
+There will be setbacks, yes, as the case of Brazil indicates, but solutions can always be found.